 On March 26, 2020, the Board of Directors adopted the LTIP to provide an incentive to certain directors, officers, employees and consultants of the Company to align their interests in the Company's success with those of its shareholders through the grant of equity-based awards.
 On June 16, 2020, the shareholders of the Company approved the LTIP.
 The LTIP is administered by the Compensation Committee of the Board of Directors, or such other qualified committee appointed by the Board of Directors, which will, among other duties, have the full power and authority to take all actions and make all determinations required or provided for under the LTIP.
 Pursuant to the LTIP, the Company may grant options, share appreciation rights, restricted shares, restricted share units, incentive stock options and nonqualified stock options.
 Under the LTIP, employees may surrender shares as payment of applicable income tax withholding on the vested Restricted Stock.
 The LTIP has a duration of 10 years.
-On February 23, 2023, the Board of Directors approved, subject to shareholder approval, the amendment of the LTIP to increase the aggregate number of shares available under the LTIP from 2,000,000 shares to 4,000,000 shares.
+On February 23, 2023, the Board of Directors approved, subject to shareholder approval, an amendment of the LTIP to increase the aggregate number of shares available under the LTIP from 2,000,000 shares to 4,000,000 shares.
 The amendment was approved and adopted by the shareholders at the Annual Meeting of Shareholders held on May 5, 2023.

-For the three months ended March 31, 2024 and 2023, respectively, the Company completed a net share settlement for 315,611 and 297,380 restricted shares on behalf of certain employees that participate in the LTIP upon the vesting of the restricted shares pursuant to the terms of the LTIP.
+For the three and six months ended June 30, 2024, the Company completed a net share settlement of zero shares and 315,611 shares, respectively, compared to 39,670 shares and 297,380 shares for the three and six months ended June 30, 2023, respectively.
+The net share settlement was performed on behalf of certain employees that participate in the LTIP upon the vesting of the restricted shares pursuant to the terms of the LTIP.
 The net share settlement was in connection with income taxes incurred on restricted shares that vested and were transferred to the employees during 2024 and/or 2023, creating taxable income for the employees.
-At the employees' request, the Company has paid these taxes on behalf of the employees in exchange for the employees returning an equivalent value of restricted shares to the Company.
-These transactions resulted in a decrease of \$3.1 million and \$1.8 million for each of the three months ended March 31, 2024, and 2023, respectively, to equity on the Condensed Consolidated Balance Sheets as the cash payment of the taxes effectively was a repurchase of the restricted shares granted in previous years.
+At the employees' request, the Company paid these taxes on behalf of the employees in exchange for the employees returning an equivalent value of restricted shares to the Company.
+These transactions resulted in a decreases of zero and \$3.1 million for the three and six months ended June 30, 2024, respectively, compared to \$0.3 million and \$1.8 million for the three and six months ended June 30, 2023, respectively.
+These transactions resulted in a decreases of zero and \$3.1 million for the three and six months ended June 30, 2023, respectively.
+These transactions resulted in a decrease to equity on the Condensed Consolidated Balance Sheets as the cash payment of the taxes effectively was a repurchase of the restricted shares granted in previous years.